 Each and every one of the 17 residents that I brought to the performance benefited from being involved and I think that it is a huge testament to the power of music for those with dementia as 99% of our residents that came along yesterday suffer from this condition and they were all captivated and attentive when often they would often be fidgety and agitated in some cases.

 ~ Leanne, Activities Manager at Squirrels Residential Home

 As an effective model relevant to older people and their carers, Creative Journeys has been replicated in Norfolk and Lincolnshire.
 It is also at the heart of more sustained, long-term projects Orchestras Live has planned for communities in Suffolk, and a multi-faceted project in Essex where older people and carers will become part of a company of creators and performers, working alongside a range of artists, all underpinned by academic research.

-Produced through the partnership between Orchestras Live and Essex County Cultural Development, the orchestral project is part of the wider Creative Journeys programme celebrating the creative contribution of older people in society, and which includes parallel projects by Green Candle Dance and Age Exchange.
+Essex County Cultural Development, the orchestral project is part of the wider Creative Journeys programme celebrating the creative contribution of older people in society, and which includes parallel strands of work by Green Candle Dance, Age Exchange and Magic Me.